moby/moby/docs/reference/commandline/create.md

       -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use
-      --privileged=false            Give extended privileges to this container --read-only=false             Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped)
+      --pids-limit=-1               Set the maximum number of tasks in container --privileged=false            Give extended privileges to this container --read-only=false             Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped)